-Brendan Kelly recently stepped down as Assistant Director for Polar Sciences in the White House Office of Science and Technology Policy where he led the Interagency Arctic Policy Committee, to become Director of Conservation Research and Chief Scientist at the Monterey Bay Aquarium.
-Previous to his OSTP post, Dr. Kelly served as deputy director of the Arctic division of the National Science Foundation and as a research scientist at NOAA's National Marine Mammal Laboratory.
-He held leadership positions at the University of Alaska campuses, advised Alaska Native organizations on sea otter and harbor seal management, and spoke widely on climate change issues.
+Brendan Kelly is the Executive Director of the Science Steering Committee of the Study of Environmental Arctic Change (SEARCH) program.
+His career in Arctic research and policy includes serving on the faculty and administration of the University of Alaska, as a research scientist with NOAA's National Marine Mammal Laboratory, Deputy Director of Arctic Sciences at the National Science Foundation, Chief Scientist of the Monterey Bay Aquarium, and Assistant Director for Polar Science in the White House Office of Science and Technology Policy.
+Dr. Kelly has held leadership positions at the University of Alaska campuses, advised Alaska Native organizations on sea otter and harbor seal management, and spoken widely on climate change issues.
 In Alaska, he worked extensively with indigenous peoples to understand the effects that environmental change is having on their communities.
 He has been studying marine mammals in the Pacific, Atlantic, Southern, and Arctic oceans for over 36 years and is a charter member of the Society for Marine Mammalogy.
 He has a M.S. from the University of Alaska Fairbanks and a Ph.D. from Purdue University.

 John Kovac is Associate Professor of Astronomy and Physics at Harvard University.
 His cosmology research focuses on observations of the cosmic microwave background (CMB) to reveal signatures of the physics that drove the birth of the universe, the creation of its structure, and its present-day expansion.
 His research over the past two decades has involved the design, deployment, and operation of multiple generations of radio telescopes at the Amundsen-Scott Station at the South Pole.
 He has authored over 30 refereed publications on his research and has co-organized meetings on astrophysics from Antarctica including NSF workshops, SCAR working groups, and the IAU 2012 special Symposium.
 He is a 2011 Alfred P. Sloan Research Fellow and a recipient of the NSF Career Award.